Celebrating passion for philanthropy across Morgan County.

 It All Begins With a Spark

-Since 2003, Spark Morgan! has granted more than $300,000 to area nonprofits to respond to the changing needs of the community.
-Last year’s grantees include Action Ministries, Camp Twin Lakes, Circle of Love Center, The Madison-Morgan Cultural Center and Steffen Thomas Museum and Archives.
+Since 2003, Spark Morgan! has granted more than $360,000 to area nonprofits to respond to the changing needs of the community.
+Grantees include Ferst Foundation for Childhood Literacy, Humane Society of Morgan County, The Madison-Morgan Cultural Center and Morgan County African American Museum.

-The deadline for 2016 has passed.
-Please sign up for the Foundation’s email newsletter to receive future notifications about this program.
+Please sign up for the Foundation’s email newsletter to receive future notifications about other Community Foundation programs.

 To include a local perspective in this work, Spark Morgan! has an Advisory Committee comprised of knowledgeable leaders representing diverse segments of the community.
 Committee members live and work in Morgan County and are committed to developing local philanthropy and responding to the needs of their community.

 - Sally Moran Hoge, Chair

 - Monica Callahan